giladturok/CleanCV/README.md

 1. **[Create your CV instantly in Overleaf](https://www.overleaf.com/docs?snip_uri=https://github.com/giladturok/CleanCV/archive/main.zip)** — Click to open a new Overleaf project with CleanCV pre-loaded
 2. **Replace example content** — Update `main.tex` and `publications.bib` with your information

-To make it your own, see detailed and step-by-step instructions in [customize.md](customize.md).
+See detailed and step-by-step instructions in [customize.md](customize.md) on how to use the advanced features.

 *To set up your own GitHub repository with version control, see the [Create Your Own Repository](#create-your-own-repository) section below.*